ericmdantas/ng-xtorage/README.md

 The second parameter is the info itself.
 It might be a string like in ```$xtorage.save('key', 'info')```, an object like in ```$xtorage.save('key', {info: 'here'})``` or even an number ```$xtorage.save('key', 42)```.

 The third parameter is the options object.
-For now it checks the existance of the property ```storage```, if it exists, it'll take its value and make it the object to use as storage (sessionStorage and localStorage are the ones available);
+It checks the existance of the property ```storage```, if it exists, it'll take its value and make it the object to use as storage (sessionStorage and localStorage are the ones available);
+It also checks the existance of the property ```expiration```, if it exists, it'll take its value **(must be a number/milliseconds)** and register the expiration of the saved info;

 #### usage: